cesar1884/NLP_reviews_TripAdvisor/README.md

 - **Results with Remapping**:
     - Accuracy: 72%
-    - Recall for 'good' category: 61%
+    - Recall for 'good' category: 60%
-    - Global F1 Score: 72% (macro avg)
+    - Global F1 Score: 71% (macro avg)

   These results are achieved with the DL model presented just before and after creating a set of classification rules based on probabilities given by softmax ( see more at the end of the notebook "Deep Learning"

 ### Conclusion

 Class remapping led to better results in terms of Accuracy and macro F1 score.
-Deep learning learning techniques ultimately got result best result in this scenario, but is not really outperforming the ML model.
+Deep learning learning techniques ultimately got best result in this scenario, but is not really outperforming the ML model.
 By working more on the ML model we may have as good result.

 # Topic modelling